Reviews

 We’ve been feeding We Feed Raw every month for the past two years, and our Klee Kai have been healthy throughout that time.

 We haven’t experienced any pickiness with Skye.
 There’s been no tummy trouble.
-Their pooping routine is regular, and the stool size is small.
+Their pooping routine is regular, and their stools are small.

 I can’t recommend We Feed Raw enough.
 Their freeze-dried meals cost me $201 a month, while their raw meals cost $280.